yellowbedletter/bismuth-hn-status/README.md

 Just make sure you have Selenium installed, as well as Chromedriver on the right path.
 Then set the variable 'the_one' to your HN's IP address and you're good to go.

+Been using it for about two years.
 Runs well using Python3.7, but can probably be optimised quite a bit.

 ## About Bismuth
 Bismuth is a decentralised transaction platform with optional turing complete public & private smart contracts.